Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 ```

 Updating packages is straightforward with the *update* command.
-The update command will update all depedencies in the project.
-If you prefer you can use the update command with a single depedency to only update that particular dependency.
+The update command will update all dependencies in the project.
+If you prefer you can use the update command with a single dependency to only update that particular dependency.

 ```python
 # Update all dependencies